SoftSec-KAIST/IMF/README.md

 ```
 $ ./fuzz -f [log path] -s [seed] -b [bitlen] -r [rate] -l [# of max loops]
 ```

+7. You may want to run the generated fuzzer within a while loop.

 # Authors